susanmaharjan/python-map-reduce/README.md

 See: [Basic Setup for Big Data](https://github.com/denisecase/basic-setup-for-bigdata)

 ## Case 1:  Local file-based
+To run python files in powershell
 ```PowerShell
 py 11mapper.py
 py 12sorter.py
 py 13reducer.py
 ```
+After running all 3 files you will get transaction-mapped.txt,transaction-sorted.txt, and transaction-reduced.txt
 ## Case 2:  Use standard input and output

 Use the console (standard input and output) and shell commands to pipe information.
 We'll use the built-in shell sort command, so we don't need that anymore.